Frizlab/swift-typeid/TestsData/Readme.md

 The list is provided [as a YAML file](<https://github.com/jetpack-io/typeid-go/blob/main/testdata/invalid.yml>).

 Swift does not have a builtin YAML parser.
-(Personal note: Thank God for that! have you seen the specs of YAML?
+(Personal note: Thank God for that!
+Have you seen the specs of YAML?
 What a mess…)

 To workaround the lack of parser, we convert the YAML file to a JSON file using `yj`, because Swift does have a JSON parser builtin.